apollographql/apollo/docs/source/guides/testing-react-apollo.md

 });
 ```

 Here, you can see the `await wait(0)` line.
-This artificially adds a delay, and allows time for that promise returned from `MockedProvider` to resolve.
+This is a util function from a npm package called `waait`.This artificially adds a delay, and allows time for that promise returned from `MockedProvider` to resolve.
 After that promise resolves, we can check the component to make sure it displays the correct information (in this case, "Buck is a poodle").

 ## Testing error states